fgm/rabbitmq/README.md

 Customization
 -------------

-Modules may override queue or exchange defaults built in the custom module by implementing `config/install//rabbitmq.config.yml`.
+Modules may override queue or exchange defaults built in a custom module by implementing `config/install//rabbitmq.config.yml`.
 See `src/Queue/QueueBase.php` for details.